Beef Stew with Mashed Potatoes

 By Chef Phillip Schaaf

-Without the right attitude—and the right meal plans—the winter days can feel long and draining.
-But a warm, hearty bowl of food can get you through even the coldest days.
+Without the right attitude—and the right meal plans—the cooler days can feel long and draining.
+But a warm, hearty bowl of food can get you through even the coldest evenings.
 And this Irish beef stew will do just that.

 Both humble and decadent —this rich stew poured over silky mashed potatoes will leave you celebrating the warm of the season.